rai-project/rai/user_guide.md

 # How to Setup RAI - a User's Perspective

 > As this is a User Guide, we only discuss the steps as needed from a user perspective.
 People interested in setting up
-> the RAI system should refer to the more comprehesnive [RAID service](https://github.com/rai-project/raid) and
+> the RAI system should refer to the more comprehensive [RAID service](https://github.com/rai-project/raid) and
 > [RAI client](https://github.com/rai-project/rai) development guides.
-In the following, we assume the RAID service has already been setup on the desired hardware systems (such as POWER 8, POWER 9, X86/AMD etc with or wihtou GPUs) by a RAI System Admin.
+In the following, we assume the RAID service has already been setup on the desired hardware systems (such as POWER 8, POWER 9, X86/AMD etc with or without GPUs) by a RAI System Admin.

-There are only two simple steps to setup a user's enviornment to use RAI.
+There are only two simple steps to setup a user's environment to use RAI.

 1. Download a required RAI client binary (without any dependency) that is specific to the user's local machine.